-5.6.1 The Panel may, at its discretion, withdraw the membership of any member who does not attend three successive regular meetings of the Panel.

-- 5.6.2 In addition, any Member may have their membership withdrawn if they (i) cease to fulfil the requirements of membership of the Panel, (ii) become incapable of continuing as a member whether due to illness, infirmity or incompetence, (iii) if there are serious concerns as to how the Member is discharging their role under these Terms of Reference or (iv) is found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant practice area. - 5.6.3 Members wishing to resign from the Panel must do so formally in writing (for which purpose email will be acceptable) to the Secretary.
+- 5.6.1 The Panel may, at its discretion, withdraw the Membership of any Member who does not attend three successive regular meetings of the Panel. - 5.6.1.1 In addition, any Member may have their Membership withdrawn if (i) they cease to fulfil the requirements of Membership of the Panel, (ii) they become incapable of continuing as a Member whether due to illness, infirmity or incompetence, (iii) there are serious concerns as to how the Member is discharging their role under these Terms of Reference or (iv) they are found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant practice area. - 5.6.2 Members wishing to resign from the Panel must do so formally in writing (for which purpose email will be acceptable) to the Secretary.